 - Solar panels and more

-How Do PFAS Get into the Drinking Water Supply?
+How Does it Get into the Water Supply?

 Those we’re aware of, however, are linked to a broad range of serious human health concerns.
 The worst offenders, PFOA and PFOS (perfluorooctanoic acid and perfluorooctane sulfonate) have largely been removed from the market but will continue to persist in soil and water for decades.